DivyatejM/Phonebook-Project/README.md

    v.
 Search<br><br>

 Brief:<br>
-I have created a node class to store the data and used an utility class to perform all the operations.
-This utility class has been decalred as a friend class to the node class.
+I have created a node class to store the data and used an utility class to perform all the operations.<br>
+This utility class has been decalred as a friend class to the node class. <br>
+I have used Doubly Linked List to store maintain the connections with the previous and next Contact in the Phonebook.